Frequently Asked Questions

 Is the colour of the olive oil an important characteristic of the quality of the oil?

 Charlotte Mathilda, a blogger and olive oil expert in the Netherlands, affirms that colour is not a key factor when assessing the quality of olive oil.
-By far, the most important indicators are the variety and the different flavours of the olives used in the blend.

 Can you use olive oil for all types of cooking?